pluginsGLPI/datainjection/docs/README.txt

 Author :Walid NOUH

 1 - Presentation

 This plugin enables you inject datas from CSV files into GLPI.

-Compatibility 0.70
+Compatibility 0.71
 PHP5 or higher is required !

 2 - Installation

+RPM are available in Fedora/EPEL repository
+	yum install glpi-data-injection

+Else
-- Download the tarball of this plugin
+	Download the tarball of this plugin
-- Uncompress it in the plugins directory of your glpi installation
+	Uncompress it in the plugins directory of your glpi installation

 Once copied in the repertory, go the the "Configuration"->"Plugins"->"File injection" menu, and install the plugin